 Organic Vegetables and Fruit

 The first crops we harvest from the fields are fall-sown spinach and greens from our hoophouses.
-As the warm weather and sunlight increase, the daily harvest increases dramatically.
+As the warm weather and sunlight increase, the daily harvest increases dramatically, peaking in September.
 By late fall, the fields are mostly growing a winter cover crop.
-Some crops, like brussel sprouts, leeks, broccoli, carrots, and dark leafy greens are harvested until around Christmas.
-As the temperatures stay below freezing, chard, lettuce and arugula are harvested from the hoophouses in the winter.
+Some crops, like Brussels sprouts, leeks, broccoli, carrots, and dark leafy greens are harvested as late as December.
+As the temperatures remain below freezing, chard, lettuce and arugula are harvested from the hoophouses in the winter.

 Growing nutritious vegetables and fruits requires sufficient fertility.
-Our goal as growers is to provide the vegetables and fruits with all the macro and micro nutrients they need to grow.
+Our goal as growers is to provide the vegetables and fruits with all the macro- and micro- nutrients they need to grow.
 We use organic compost, organic minerals and cover crops to maintain the fertility of our fields.
-This cover crop will prevent leaching to occur and keep the left over fertility in the upper layers of the soil profile.

-Vegetables takes a lot out of the soil.
-Allowing the fields to rest, or lay fallow, provides the soil time to rebuild all the microorganism populations that are depleted when plowing, tilling and harvesting.
-A one year fallow period has been proven throughout history to be necessary for continued production.
-Sheep, chickens and pigs are rotated onto the fallow land to add manure.
+Vegetables take a lot out of the soil.
+Allowing the fields to rest, or lay fallow with a cover crop, provides the soil time to rebuild all population of microorganisms that are depleted when plowing, tilling and harvesting.
+A one-year fallow period has been proven throughout history to be necessary for continued production.
+Sheep, chickens and pigs are rotated onto the fallow land to add manure and cycle minerals into the soil.